shakilmith/documentaion/javafx/layout/tilepane/index.md

-//creating tilePane constructor and add buttons nodes to it TilePane tilePane = new TilePane();
+//creating instance of TilePane and add button nodes in it TilePane tilePane = new TilePane();
 tilePane.getChildren().addAll(btn1, btn2, btn3, btn4, btn5, btn6);